daynix/daynix.github.io/_posts/2023-05-06-igb-developing-a-new-device-for-qemu-part-1-introduction.markdown

 an extension of PCIe to allow a device to export several _virtual functions_ which looks like different devices for the operating system.
-Virtual functions can be directly assigned to VMs (by using [VFIO](https://docs.kernel.org/driver-api/vfio.html) in case of Linux), which removes the hypervisor from the traffic path between the VM and hardware:
+Virtual functions can be directly assigned to VMs (by using [VFIO](https://docs.kernel.org/driver-api/vfio.html) in the case of Linux), which removes the hypervisor from the traffic path between the VM and hardware:

 {% comment %}
 ~~~ mermaid